The Best Christmas Towns in America You Should Visit at Least Once

 Best for: A cowboy-themed Christmas

 This Old West mining town takes visitors back to frontier times with its monthlong Victorian-inspired Christmas on the Comstock celebration.
 Stroll through the decorated historic downtown, watch the holiday parade, light show and fireworks, and take the young ones for a ride on a steam train decorated with thousands of lights.
 Adults can enjoy the “Grinch Made Me Do It” saloon crawl.
-Seasonal entertainment at the historic Piper’s Opera House includes the Comstock Cowboys’s Christmas in the Sierra and more winter performances.
+Seasonal entertainment at the historic Piper’s Opera House includes their Christmas Concert featuring Glen and Molly of Lady and the Tramps.

 The spacious Victorian-style rooms of Silverland Inn and Suites continue the Old West theme of Virginia City in the heart of town.
 Lovely views overlook the desert hills—you may even get a visit from some of Nevada’s wild horses.